 A. No. Our courses are offered fully online, and you can live anywhere while completing the course.

-A. Open Classes are available to anyone with a 3.0 GPA or higher in their bachelor’s degree.
+A. Open Classes are available to anyone with a 3.0 GPA or higher in their completed bachelor’s degree, or a 3.0 in their last 60 semester or 90 quarter units.
 IMPORTANT: Students who have applied and were denied admission to the MLIS or MARA programs, or who were disqualified from any of our programs, are not eligible to take courses through the Open Classes program.

 A. SJSU graduates will not need to submit a transcript.
 SJSU iSchool applicants who are already admitted to the coming term (whose transcripts have been submitted and evaluated by SJSU Graduate Admissions office) will not need to submit a transcript.
-IMPORTANT: All other iSchool Open Classes requestors will now need to submit a PDF scan of their bachelor’s transcript, showing a bachelor’s degree conferred, when they submit their request for an Open Class.
+IMPORTANT: All other iSchool Open Classes requestors will now need to submit a PDF scanned copy of their bachelor’s transcript, showing a bachelor’s degree conferred, and institutional GPA, when they submit their request for an Open Class.

 A. Open Classes are only available via our Special Session (self-support) program.
-We do not offer open university classes via our Regular Session (state-supported) program.
-The first step in enrolling in an Open Classes course is completing our online sign-up form, when it becomes available.
+We do not offer open university classes via our Regular Session (state-supported) program, or through the main SJSU Open University enrollment process.
+The first step in enrolling in an iSchool Open Classes course is completing our online sign-up form, when it becomes available.
 Once you indicate your interest in taking a course by submitting the form, we will notify you whether space is available in the course.
 Learn more about the steps to enroll here.

 A. While we welcome adds during the Open Classes course enrollment window, and will process a drop request when given notice according to refund notices, an Open Classes student may not request to be added back to the dropped class once the request to drop has gone to the SJSU Registrar.